mightyBroccoli/logwatch-scripts/README.md

 ```

 ## Donations
-If somebody is that enthusiastic about this project and does want to donate me some coffee.
-I would be really pleased and happy to provide 2 possible ways PayPal or Bitcoin.
+If somebody is that enthusiastic about this project and does want to donate me some coffee, I would be really pleased and happy.
+I provide two possibilities: PayPal and Bitcoin
 <div>
   <a href="bitcoin:1QJZTWenBvdLWTUachpLLd2dLXAZMGeU87">
   <img src="https://magicbroccoli.de/images/bitcoin_qr.png" ></a>